Welcome to the new Waldkliniken Eisenberg building

 Always there for our guests

-We also apply an innovative care concept in our old building: The unit structure places our guests at the center of our activities.
-They are the hub around which everything in our hospital revolves.
+We not only inspire our patients with a unique architecture.
+At the heart of our patient care is an exceptional care concept: the unit structure puts our guests in the center of our work.
+They are the focus around which everything in our house revolves.

 Our nursing personnel are assigned eight patients each and care for these individuals from the time they are admitted to the hospital until the time that they are discharged from it.
 Assigned contact partners, defined areas of responsibility and personal relationships create trust and security – an important factor in our guests’ recovery.